cottongin/splitkit-relay/README.md

 ----
 #### Troubleshooting
-There is very minimal logging, most errors are just printed to `stdout`
+There is minimal error reporting.
+Most errors are just logged to `stdout`.

 ----
 Special thanks to [StevenB](https://github.com/thebells1111) for creating and maintaining [The Split Kit](https://thesplitkit.com)